 Started by the link 'Template Configuration' at the CSA Administration.

-The template configuration is the central place for defining which data is collected on the managed systems and pushed to the SAP Focused Run system into the Configuration and Change Database (CCDB) of the Advanced Configuration Monitoring (ACM).
+The template configuration is the central place for defining which data is collected on the managed systems and pushed to the SAP Focused Run system into the Configuration and Change Database (CCDB).

 It consists of two pages, the 'Template Management' and the 'Store Customizing'.